 HOW TO GET THERE

-The closest Metro station is Moscova, about 1 kilometer away from the arch, on the Metro Line M2, but you can also reach the Arco della Pace from the Metro station Cairoli, about 1.3 kilometers away, passing through the courtyard of Castello Sforzesco and, then, through the Sempione Park.
+The closest Metro station is Moscova, about 1 kilometer away, on the Metro Line M2, but you can also reach the monument from the Metro station Cairoli, about 1.3 kilometers away, passing through the courtyard of Castello Sforzesco and, then, through the Sempione Park.
 The closest tram station is Arco della Pace, about 100 meters away, on the tram Lines 1 and 10.